Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 As Robert Hooke's book Micrographia popularized microscopes, the lowcost DIY nanoscopes will enable kids and anyone with interest in this field to write the next book that will popularize this new type of microscopes.
-By studying and analyzing PM 2.5 particles we will be able to write a book that will help to spread the word about this technology, as Hooke did almost 400 years ago.
-I've even the title:
+If Micrographia was a milestone due to new discoveries in the micro world, affordable do-it-yourself nanoscopes will help to write the book that will make history again: Nanographia.

-Nanographia.
+How?
+Well, explaining how to build the nanoscope and how you can use it for studying and analyzing PM 2.5 particles.
+We will use photos instead of hand made drawings showing our discoveries and it will help to spread the word about this technology, as Hooke did almost 400 years ago.

 The book will describe the process to analyze these particles.
 It will have written instructions about how you build the nanoscope, step by step (it could have even a virtual reality associated app